-Granola is a breakfast favorite that can be hard to give up when going low carb or keto.
-Luckily, our friend Laura Lea wrote a recipe for keto-friendly granola that will satisfy the craving (while getting your daily dose of collagen!).
-We included Multi Collagen Chocolate to add flavor, natural sweetness and 9 grams of protein from grass-fed sources.
+Granola is a breakfast favourite that can be hard to give up when going low carb or keto.
+Luckily, our friend Laura Lea wrote a recipe for keto-friendly granola that will satisfy the craving (while getting your collagen!).
+We included Multi Collagen Chocolate to add flavour, natural sweetness and 9 grams of protein from grass-fed sources.
 The chunks are a little crispy around the edges, soft in the middle and every bite is studded with chocolate.
 We love enjoying a bowl of this granola topped with a generous drizzle of almond or peanut butter and almond milk.

 Keto-Friendly Chocolate Granola